callfreak/aoeiv-unoffical-api/_docs/programming-for-beginners.md

 ### IF and ELSE?

 A <strong>big</strong> statement in many, many languages you will find is the <strong>IF statement</strong>.
-Its opening a door but only with the right key... when u dont have the right key it will not open and be skipped.
+Its like opening a door but only with the right key... when u dont have the right key it will not open and be skipped.

 For example: We want reveal the player's position, if the player is playing as the 'English' Civ: